embedded-machine-learning/scripts-and-guides/scripts/data_preparation/README.md

 --output_folder="annotations/cleaned"
 ```

+## Todos
+1. Create a script that looks for images and annotations with multiple \".\" in the filename and replace them in the images as well as inside the Pascal VOC xml files.

 # Issues
 If there are any issues or suggestions for improvements, please add an issue to github's bug tracking system or please send a mail